🎈 Welcome to the Marketplace — Explore and discover the ecosystem around DatoCMS, and share your own work with the community!

 Models

-• OpenAI: the list is dynamic for your account; the plugin filters out embeddings, audio/whisper/tts, moderation, image, and realtime models, prioritizing general-purpose chat models used for translation.
+• OpenAI: the model list is fetched dynamically for your account; the plugin filters out embeddings, audio/whisper/tts, moderation, image, and realtime models.

 Save your changes.
 The plugin is now ready.